Pyrdacor/Ambermoon/FileSpecs/MapEventData.md

 Offset | Type | Description
 --- | --- | ---
-0x00 | ubyte | Lock flags (0: open, 1: locked, can be opened by lockpick, many values, not sure yet) 0x01 | ubyte | **Unknown** (always 0 except for one chest with 20 blue discs which has 0x32 and lock flags of 0x00) 0x02 | ubyte | **Unknown** (0xff for unlocked chests)
+0x00 | ubyte | Lock flags (0x00: open, 0x01: locked but can be opened by lockpick, 0x64 locked with special key, other values too)
+0x01 | ubyte | **Unknown** (always 0 except for one chest with 20 blue discs which has 0x32 and lock flags of 0x00)
+0x02 | ubyte | **Unknown** (0xff for unlocked chests)
 0x03 | ubyte | Chest data index